qca/open-plc-utils/docs/software.rst

 The MMV value, within MMHEADER, indicates the Homeplug AV Management Message protocol version which determines how the message should be interpreted.
 The protocol version is defined in the HomePlug AV Specification and may change from time to time.
 One notable change is the recent insertion of an FMI (Fragment Management Information ) field between MMTYPE and OUI , as shown below.

-In most cases, protocol changes are hidden from the application by the Atheros API functions; however, software developers should set the ``HOMEPLUG_MMV`` constant, defined in `ihp.h <ihp.h.html>`_, to the version appropriate for their firmware or application.
+In most cases, protocol changes are hidden from the application by the Atheros API functions; however, software developers should set the ``HOMEPLUG_MMV`` constant, defined in :gh-src:`homeplug.h <mme/homeplug.h>`, to the version appropriate for their firmware or application.
 The value of this constant enables or disables conditional compilation statements throughout the HomePlug API code base.

 To send an MME, you must encode an Ethernet frame buffer with information and transmit it.
 To read an MME, you must read an Ethernet frame buffer and decode it.
 The information necessary to encode or decode Atheros vendor-specific Ethernet frames is covered in the INT6000 Firmware Technical Reference Manual; however, the Atheros HomePlug API includes many buffer encode and decode functions that support basic operational requirements.